Library fines and web payments

 If you wish to dispute a library fine due to extenuating circumstances such as illness, family bereavement or other personal reasons, please complete the Fines disputes form downloadable below.

 Return the form (along with any supporting evidence) to:

 You should expect a response within 7 working days after receipt of your form.

 Information Services uses a secure third party provider to process payments.
 We take the security of your personal data very seriously - your credit or debit card details are not seen by Information Services, and the personal data we hold about you (name, address, department, course) are not seen by the company providing the payment service.

 Circumstances normally accepted with accompanying evidence

-Please note that you cannot renew if you have a fine of £5 or more, or if the book has been reserved.
-Library books are a shared resource and we won’t allow a user to have a book for extra time if another is waiting for it.
+Item not renewable, because it is on hold for another borrower - Please note that you cannot renew if you have a fine £5 or more, or if the book has been reserved.
+Library books are a shared resource and we won't allow a user to have a book for extra time if another is waiting for it.
 Renewal is possible only when all requests have been satisfied.

 User lives at a distance - We expect users who live at some distance from the University to prepare beforehand by attempting to renew in good time and posting back to us any items which cannot be renewed.